Hatice Sahin Ippoliti

-Hatice Şahin is a PhD student at the University of Oldenburg/Germany.
+Hatice Şahin Ippoliti is a PhD student at the University of Oldenburg/Germany.
 She holds a MSc degree in Neurocognitive Psychology from the University of Oldenburg, BA degrees in Psychology and Translation Studies from Yeditepe University/Turkey.
 Her research focuses on the interaction between vulnerable road users and automated vehicles and prosocial behaviour in traffic.
 She is a member of Research Training Group Social Embeddedness of Autonomous Cyber Physical Systems" (SEAS).

 - Prosocial interaction between vulnerable road users and automated vehicles